Art of flower arrangement

 Sentences in Japanese languge are basically written vertically and the vertical lines in the speech ballon of manga are read from right to left.

-Therefore, reader sees the flames of the picture in every page in a direction from right to left.
+Therefore, the reader sees the flames of the picture in every page in a direction from right to left.

 That is the opposite direction of cartoon magazine in English.

-Fortunately, Japanese language has kanji characters (Chinese characters).
+Japanese language has kanji characters (Chinese characters).

 So, each speech can be written with less number of characters than the other languages using alphabet.

-Speech ballons in Japanese manga don't obstruct the picture, and each pictutes is easy to see.
+They don't obstruct the picture, and each picture is easy to see.

 Japanese manga has a wide range of subjects and a story line.